ziap/2048-tdl/readme.md

 | 1 ply | 10000 | 169236 | 1.45    | 30.19   | 68.08  | 2349354 |
 | 5 ply | 1000  | 390726 | 30.8    | 80.3    | 93.8   | 10982   |

-2 games with 5 ply search reached 32768

 You can achieve similar results with:

 ```sh